fogfish/golem/doc/monoid.md

 The proposed solution is 64.1% slower then `for` loops if we compare a structural transformation of arrays.

 ```
 monoid      30991990	       384 ns/op	     352 B/op	      15 allocs/op
 for-loop    51079478	       234 ns/op	     280 B/op	       6 allocs/op
 ```

 ## Structural transformations with clojure

-The advantage of Monoid interface is the ability to apply structural transformation to data structure of any shape.
+The advantage of Monoid interface is the ability to apply transformation to data structure of any shape.
 The disadvantage is the overhead of runtime type checks.
-The clojure leverage transformations with proper type saltiness.
+The clojure leverage transformations with type safety.

 > Go functions may be closures.
 A closure is a function value that references variables from outside its body.
 The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.